Canon EOS R1 Review

 Canon EOS R1 AF Crossing Soccer Net

 Putting the ball in the goal is the goal.
 Thus, players and strikers especially tend to face the goal during play.
-A position as close to the goal as possible is optimal to capture their faces, but closer to the goal also means increased likelihood of being hit by a ball with concussion-grade speed.
+A position as close to the goal as possible is optimal to capture their faces, but closer to the goal also means an increased likelihood of being hit by a ball with concussion-grade speed.
 With this camera, you can easily photograph the gameplay through the net.

 Canon EOS R5 Mark II AF Through Soccer Net